markafitzgerald1/simulate-cribbage-games/README.md

 ## Short to medium term and lower level project goals

-- Formally tag, version and release a specific commit of this source code repository, perhaps adding release notes and/or moving the below informal change log to a separate file.
-- Consider giving project a name reflecting that you can simulate cribbage games with it, analyze cribbage decisions (not games yet) with it and play games against it.
 - UI/UX improvements:
   - improve user interface via which human players can play against implemented computer discard and play strategies.
 - Eliminate (via new `--first-(pone|dealer)-discarded-cards` flag) or reduce (via replace of `--first(pone|dealer)-kept-cards` with `--first-(pone|dealer)-discarded-cards`) double data entry between dealt and kept cards on `--select-each-post-initial-play` analysis.